theBeardA/Scrape-Data/README.md

-# Scrape-Data
-Scraping HTML Data from Dynamic Websites Using Python and Selenium
+# Scraping HTML Data from Dynamic Websites Using Python and Selenium